Intermittent Fasting while on Diabetes Medications

 Dehydration and Electrolyte Problems

-However, if the fluid loss is more than the fluid intake, then dehydration can happen.
-That can manifest as dizziness, insomnia, passing out, falls, headaches, weakness, and lightheadedness.
+This can manifest as dizziness, insomnia, passing out, falls, headaches, weakness, and lightheadedness.
 Adequate water and added salt intake will prevent dehydration.

 Hypoglycemia

 People with diabetes have elevated blood sugars that can cause complications like heart attacks, stroke, gangrene, kidney failure, and blindness down the road.
-That is why medications to lower blood sugar are prescribed.
-However, the medicines do not address insulin resistance, which is why complications still happen.

-Intermittent fasting allows the body to be sensitive to insulin again and lowers blood sugar.
-Consequently, hypoglycemia can happen when certain medicines are taken while fasting.
+Intermittent fasting makes the body more sensitive to insulin and lowers blood sugar.

 Hypoglycemia means low blood sugar.
 The symptoms are irritability, confusion, sweating, and decreased level of consciousness.